Captive (1986 film)

-Captive is a 1986 Anglo-French cinema film loosely based on the experiences of Patty Hearst.
+Captive is a 1986 Anglo-French cinema film loosely based on the experiences of American actress Patty Hearst.

 Plot

 Gregory Le Vay is a wealthy business man whose daughter Rowena is kidnapped by a terrorist group.
 Through psychological manipulation she is subordinated by them and led from the cultural and emotional imprisonment of her former life to the so-called liberation of theirs.